What Are the Common Types of Elder Abuse?

 Department of Community Health Rules and Regulations

-The Department of Community Health Rules and Regulations establishes the minimum standards for the operation of long-term care facilities or homes that provide residential services to citizens of the State of Georgia.
-The regulations lay out the necessary requirements for training, staffing, inspections, and safety.
+The Department of Community Health Rules and Regulations establishes the minimum standards for operating long-term care facilities or homes that provide residential services to citizens of the State of Georgia.
+The regulations outline training, staffing, inspections, and safety requirements.
 They also include rules regarding medications, nutrition, resident care plans, and procedures for documenting changes in condition.
-Responding to changes in the condition is important because if implemented effectively, they can help prevent serious injuries.
+Responding to changes in the state is essential because, if implemented effectively, they can help prevent serious injuries.
 “DCH Rules and Regulations for Assisted Living Communities,” Chapter 111-8-62, Chapter 11-8-63.

 Official Code of Georgia Statutes

-The Official Code of Georgia statutes is intended to hold assisted living facilities accountable for respecting the dignity and privacy of residents, providing reasonable care, skills, and services; and comply with laws and regulations.
-They are intended to protect residents from neglect and abuse.
+The Official Code of Georgia statutes is intended to hold assisted living facilities accountable for respecting the dignity and privacy of residents, providing reasonable care, skills, and services, and complying with laws and regulations.
+In addition, they are intended to protect residents from neglect and abuse.
 It also allows residents and their families to recover compensation for violations or failures.

 Some of these laws include:

-The laws and regulations set forth in Georgia are intended to protect residents of nursing homes and other long-term care facilities.
-Violations of these laws lead to resident abuse and neglect.
-If you or your loved one is a victim of nursing home abuse or neglect, you don’t have to face it alone.
-The experienced nursing home neglect lawyers at Geiger Legal Group, LLC is here to help you pursue full and fair compensation and hold the right people responsible.
+The laws and regulations outlined in Georgia are intended to protect residents of nursing homes and other long-term care facilities.
+Unfortunately, violations of these laws lead to resident abuse and neglect.
+If you or your loved one is a nursing home abuse or neglect victim, you don’t have to face it alone.
+The experienced nursing home neglect lawyers at Geiger Legal Group, LLC is here to help you pursue total and fair compensation and hold the right people responsible.
 Contact us today for a free consultation.
-We help nursing home abuse and neglect victims in Canton, and across the NE Georgia region.
+We help nursing home abuse and neglect victims in Canton and the NE Georgia region.

 Why Contact a Georgia Elder Abuse Lawyer?

 When your family is pursuing a nursing home abuse or neglect claim, hiring a personal injury attorney to represent your family is an important decision.
-You need a nursing home negligence attorney that you can trust and who has a proven track record of experience, knowledge, and results.
-Your nursing home neglect attorney needs to take the time to get to know you and your family and understand your concerns, goals, and needs.
+It would help if you had a nursing home negligence attorney with a proven track record of experience, knowledge, and results.
+In addition, your nursing home neglect attorney needs to take the time to get to know you and your family and understand your concerns, goals, and needs.

-At Geiger Legal Group, we strive to form genuine connections with all our clients so that we can provide each client with the focused support that they and their families need and deserve.
-We work diligently to build an effective, thoughtful legal strategy that gives our clients the best chance at recovering maximum compensation.
+At Geiger Legal Group, we strive to form genuine connections with all our clients to provide each client with the focused support they and their families need and deserve.
+In addition, we work diligently to build an effective, thoughtful legal strategy that gives our clients the best chance at recovering maximum compensation.

 If your family has a loved one that was victimized by nursing home abuse or neglect, contact Geiger Legal Group, LLC today to schedule a free, no-obligation consultation to discuss the details of your case and to learn more about your legal rights and options.